cockroachlabs/contender/README.md

     	a bind string for the metrics server (default ":8181") -maxConns int
-    	the maximum number of open database connections (default 10000) -selectForUpdate
+    	the maximum number of open database connections (default 10000) -savePoint
+    	if true, use advanced retry approach to increase TX priorities -selectForUpdate
     	if true, use SELECT FOR UPDATE
   -thinkTime duration